DaksshDev/Wchat-Desktop/README.md

 <hr>

 <h2>Overview</h2>
-<p>Wchat is a chat application tailored for gamers, providing real-time communication with a focus on a smooth user experience and gaming-friendly features.
+<p>BonFire is a chat application tailored for gamers, providing real-time communication with a focus on a smooth user experience and gaming-friendly features.
 Stay connected with your friends, share moments, and coordinate gameplay through a modern chat interface.</p>

 <hr>